 The hospital has traditionally been unfriendly to doulas, most likely due to a misunderstanding of what we provide.
 So hearing the nurse manager say that she supports us and knows how helpful we are, was reassuring.
 It means she’ll do her part in communicating our value to the staff.
 If you already have a doula you will want to verify that she is on the official Reston vendor list to avoid any possible interruptions of service.

 The hospital is just breaking ground on some major renovations so the rooms will be nice and new, but that project likely won’t be complete for another full year.
 Four of the L&D rooms will have large jetted tubs for laboring.
 Water birth is not currently provided.
 They’ve also ordered one new wireless monitor and have a couple of the older models.
 The benefit of having these alternatives to the traditional equipment is that you can get out of bed and move around as desired, which is helpful during labor both for comfort and in using gravity to help your baby come down and out.
 Traditional equipment can also be used for intermittent monitoring (20 minutes on / 40 minutes off), but this would need to be discussed with your provider.
 The providers who practice at Reston are currently my own personal definition of “old-school:” everyone is expected to adhere to the following: IV fluids, continuous monitoring, epidurals, and pushing while lying on your back.
 But if you want to do things differently, you absolutely can.
 (Why would I want to?
 Learn more here.)
 You just have to communicate your wishes.
 There is currently one certified nurse midwife who is going through the process of obtaining privileges at Reston.
-That practice currently practices at Fair Oaks Hospital.
+That practice currently provides care at Fair Oaks Hospital, which is a great place to give birth.
+Even Cesarean births with this practice often allow doulas to support in the OR!
+Amazing and awesome.
+(And their Cesarean rate is only 7.7%!)

 Reston also has peanut balls in every room, which are very helpful in reducing Cesarean rates for people using an epidural.
 Your doula can teach you how these work!